Join us for conversations about our experiences as gay men, and connect with other gay men on campus.

 More information about the application process and where to submit can be found here.

-I am reaching out on behalf of Merck & Co to let you and the department at UCSD know that we currently have several entry level PhD positions open in Discovery Chemistry across the Merck Network (primarily in San Francisco and Boston Areas).
-We also have positions open in our Modalities Group, with an emphasis on peptide experience, and in our Chemical Biology Group.
-We are looking for candidates who would complete a PhD in chemistry in 2016 or will be finishing a Postdoc within a year.
+Merck & Co has several entry level PhD positions open in Discovery Chemistry across the Merck Network (primarily in San Francisco and Boston Areas).
+They also have positions open in their Modalities Group, with an emphasis on peptide experience, and in their Chemical Biology Group.
+They are looking for candidates who would complete a PhD in chemistry in 2016 or will be finishing a Postdoc within a year.

-I will be collecting CV's from candidates to give to our recruiting committee, and in addition, all potential candidates must apply online to: http://www.merck.com/careers/us_home.html
+Merck & Co will be collecting CV's from candidates to give to their recruiting committee, and in addition, all potential candidates must apply online to: http://www.merck.com/careers/us_home.html

 Tel +1 (215) 652 3007